StakeReloadXS/StakeReloadXS/README.md

 Hey guys,

 Sorry to all the loyal customers out there.
 StakeReloadXS has closed down due to [@sevellion](https://github.com/sevellion) who misled me for more than 18 months, and discovering that he shorted me in excess of $100,000.
+His real name is Teguh Probowo and he's from Malaysia / Indonesia.

 When I confronted him about it, he accused me of all sorts of improper things but refused to pay me.
 He then made public statements neglecting this $100,000 detail and promoting other bots before closing down.
 I don't want to name the bots but be sure that anything not coming directly from [@jlucus](https://github.com/jlucus) / [t.me/supitsj](https://t.me/supitsj) is most likely going to contain viruses or in the end short you for $100,000.